Xkernel: Principled Performance Tunability of Operating System Kernels: Evaluation

 \subsection{SIE Overhead}

+We evaluate SIE overhead along three dimensions: the per-trigger CPU cost, the frequency at which SIE \kernelProbes{} fire, and the number of SIE \kernelProbes{} enabled at the same time.

+\minisec{Per-trigger cost (CPU cycles)} An SIE invocation includes the underlying \kernelProbe{} cost plus SIE-specific work: checking transition state (O1), executing indirection (O2), and, when needed, reading kernel state (O3) or accessing BPF maps (O4) for user-space policy interaction.
+We attach SIE \kernelProbes{} at different offsets inside a kernel function (\smalltt{vfs\_write}) to compare jump-optimized and INT3-based probes.
+We use a single-byte write workload with an intentionally short kernel path bottlenecked at \smalltt{vfs\_write}.
+Table~\ref{tbl:runtime_cycles} shows that the \kernelProbe{} mechanism dominates: an empty jump-optimized \kernelProbe{} adds 168 cycles (for 84.2\% of evaluated CSes), whereas an empty INT3-based \kernelProbe{} adds 1765 cycles.
+O1--O4 add little additional cost.

-We evaluate SIE overhead using a controlled benchmark.
+\minisec{Trigger frequency} We evaluate the impact of trigger frequency using a controlled benchmark.
 We implement a multithreaded workload that uses \smalltt{io\_uring} and performs asynchronous one-byte writes to \smalltt{/dev/null} with an SIE \kernelProbe{} attached to \smalltt{io\_issue\_sqe}.
 We vary both the offered IOPS (to control the trigger rate of SIE) and the amount of per-operation computation.
-Figure~\ref{fig:eval:slowdown} shows the slowdown on different trigger rates; we also annotate the data points from our case studies (\S\ref{sec:cases}).
+Figure~\ref{fig:eval:slowdown} shows the slowdown at different trigger rates; we also annotate the data points from case studies (\sref{sec:cases}) by triangles.

 When the workload performs essentially no work (0$\mu$s) in each operation, the slowdown caused by SIE is 15\%; the slowdown drops to 5\% and 2\% when each operation includes 5$\mu$s and 10$\mu$s of computation, respectively.
 Once per-operation processing reaches 20$\mu$s, the overhead falls below 1\%.
 The slowdown curve remains relatively flat as trigger rate increases, indicating that the overhead scales predictably even under high execution frequency of SIE.
 These results show that \sysname introduces negligible overhead, even when triggered millions of times per second.

-The major overhead of SIE overhead comes from Kprobe.
-For most CSes of evaluated \perfconsts (88.3\%), \sysname{} uses jump-optimized \kernelProbes{} to avoid INT3.
-A jump-optimized \kernelProbe{} takes 243 cycles, while using INT3 takes 1,858 cycles on our machine.
-Executing the update instructions (see Figure~\ref{fig:sie-code-examples}) takes about 20 cycles.
+In practice, applications tend to execute their own logic for more than 20$\mu$s, making the overhead even more negligible.